EddieAbbondanzio/ts-dotnet-errors/readme.md

 # ts-dotnet-errors

 A collection of commonly used errors from the .NET world.
 Enables for creating wrapped errors, and more.
+Typescript type declarations have been pre-included for ease of use.

 ## Install
 ```